The Meaning Of The Bread & The Wine

 B. THE ROMAN CATHOLIC VIEW

-maintains that at the Mass, the bread and wine undergo a process whereby they actually become the real flesh and blood of Christ, in a process known as trans-substantiation (meaning that the actual substances of bread and wine are transformed into the actual body and blood of Christ).
-The Mass is a RE-PRESENTATION of the sacrifice for sins made by Christ on the cross, and the bread becomes Christ's body and the wine his blood as this sacrifice is re-presented by the priest before the congregation.
+maintains that at the Mass, the bread and wine undergo a process whereby they actually become the real flesh and blood of Christ, in a magical process known as trans-substantiation (meaning that the actual substances of bread and wine are transformed into the actual body and blood of Christ).
+The Mass is a RE-PRESENTATION of the sacrifice for sins made by Christ on the cross, in which the bread becomes Christ's actual body and the wine his blood as this sacrifice is re-presented by the priest before the congregation.
 [Interestingly, one of the slanders hurled at the early Christians was that they were cannibals.
 It was said they ate the flesh and drank the blood of a child at their meetings held in secret in private houses because of persecution!]

 Divisions & Deaths Over The Centuries